Meditation and Dharma teaching

 Book a time with me

-I offer the following services:
+I offer (at least) the following services:

-- Single appointments around particular questions in practice
+- Single appointments around particular questions in practice or theory

-- Lessons in Buddhist and other spiritual philosophy
+- Lessons in philosophy, Buddhist or otherwise

 Upcoming retreats, courses etc.

-Online retreat
+Residential retreat

 Media

-For examples of the kind of stuff I teach in writing, check out my Reddit comments: https://www.reddit.com/user/Adaviri
+For examples of the kind of stuff I teach in writing, check out my Reddit comments: https://www.reddit.com/user/Adaviri.

 This four-part playlist consists of recordings of my Dharma talks from a retreat held in Lammi, Finland, in May 2022.
 The talks are relatively advanced and touch on many central topics in Dharma: emptiness, the nature of liberation and nirvāṇa, the role of love and beauty on the path, the causes of suffering and the impossibility of "real" suffering, how to work with the mind for insight, and many others.
 I strongly suggest this series to anyone interested in my take on Dharma and for all advanced students in Buddhism.
 At least talks 2 to 4 should be watched in order for them to make the most sense.